keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-HF-in-rust-julia-python.md

 - 🐍 `Python`: It's Python!
 It's everywhere.
 It's *readable*.
 It's not so bad as you would think because core Numerical Python is implemented in highly optimised C anyway.
 - 🔴🟢🟣 `Julia`: "[*as flexible as Python, as numerical as Matlab, as fast as Fortran, and as deep as Lisp.*](https://discourse.julialang.org/t/elevator-pitch/29457/8)".
 Designed *for* scientific computing.
 Well, what's not to like?
 It's REPL prompt is super nice, it's package manager doesn't make me prematurely age like Python does in my day job.
 And Just-In-Time compilation is *incredibly smart*. <span style="color:#A9A9A9">(I secretly think this is why observables are indeterminate until measured, but today we're strictly ["Shut up and calculate"](https://hsm.stackexchange.com/questions/3615/who-was-the-first-to-say-shut-up-and-calculate))</span>
 - 🦀 `Rust`: It's all the rage, faster than C, and very nicely gives you a talking to when it can see mistakes in the future.
+However, it's designed for deep systems programming.
+Quite likely overkill, but might give performance advantages and can be hosted on a site with WebAssembly.

 With [WebAssembly](https://rust-lang.org/what/wasm/) and [Pluto notebooks](https://plutojl.org/) we can do quantum chemistry in our browser.
 Let's goooo---